ajavamind/A3DCamera/README.md

 These two commands affect the live view image, and change the alignment of stored SBS and Anaglyph photos.

 ## Software Issues
-1. To pause the app without using the BACK key, swipe from the right edge to the left, to show the navigation bar.
+1. To pause the app without using the BACK key, use HOME key or swipe from the right edge to the left, to show the navigation bar.
+Restart the app by pressing the app icon.
-2. On the navigation bar press the box or circle to exit (however neither will close the app, unless you swipe it off or clear/close all apps).
+2. To use the navigation bar press the box or circle to exit (however neither will close the app, unless you swipe it off or clear/close all apps).

 ## Hardware Isssues
 1. The XReal BP camera will time out at a maximum of 15 minutes ( Settings->screen timeout).